The Babadook: Plot

-Amelia Vanek is a troubled and exhausted widow living in Adelaide, who has brought up her six-year-old son Samuel alone.
-Her late husband, Oskar, was killed in a car accident that occurred as he drove Amelia to the hospital during labour.
-Sam begins displaying erratic behaviour: he becomes an insomniac and is preoccupied with an imaginary monster, which he has built weapons to fight.
-Amelia is forced to pick up her son from school after Sam brings one of the weapons there.
-One night, Sam asks his mother to read a pop-up storybook called Mister Babadook.
-It describes the titular monster, the Babadook, a tall pale-faced humanoid in a top hat with taloned fingers which torments its victims after they become aware of its existence.
-Amelia is disturbed by the book and its mysterious appearance, while Sam becomes convinced that the Babadook is real.
-Sam's persistence about the Babadook leads Amelia to often have sleepless nights as she tries to comfort him.
+Amelia Vanek is a troubled, exhausted widow and single mother of six-year-old Samuel, living in Adelaide.
+Her husband, Oskar, was killed in a car accident while driving her to the hospital during labour.
+Sam begins displaying erratic behaviour, causing problems at school and in their social life, and becomes preoccupied with an imaginary monster, which he has built weapons to fight.
+One night, he asks his mother to read a pop-up book, Mister Babadook.
+It describes the monster of the title, the top hat-wearing Babadook, which torments its victims.
+Amelia is disturbed by the book and its mysterious appearance, while Sam is convinced that the Babadook is real.

-Soon after, strange events occur: doors open and close mysteriously by themselves, strange sounds are heard and Amelia finds glass shards in her food.
-She attributes the events to Sam's behaviour, but he blames the Babadook.
+Strange events occur, such as Amelia finding glass shards in her food.
+She attributes the events to Sam, but he blames the Babadook.
 Amelia rips up the book and disposes of it.
-At her birthday party, Sam's cousin Ruby bullies Sam for not having a father, in response to which he pushes her out of her tree house; as a result she breaks her nose.
-Amelia's sister Claire admits she cannot bear Sam, to which Amelia takes great offence.
-On the drive home, Sam has another vision of the Babadook and suffers a seizure, so Amelia gets some sedatives from a paediatrician.
+At her birthday party, Sam's cousin bullies him, and he pushes her out of her tree house, inadvertently breaking her nose.
+He later has a vision of the Babadook and suffers a seizure.